furrki/MuWeather/README.md

 # Mu Weather
 Mu Weather Application provides you weather forecast of next 6 days.
 You can add new locations for tracking with woeid.

+This application works on iOS >= 10.3.
+This project is written with Swift 4.2.

 # Installation

 ```